Rugby - Folau, Speight shine as Wallabies beat Fiji in Melbourne

-MELBOURNE Livewire fullback Israel Folau and winger Henry Speight each scored a brace of tries as Australia opened their season with a dominant 37-14 win over a gallant Fiji on Saturday.
+MELBOURNE (Reuters) - Livewire fullback Israel Folau and winger Henry Speight each scored a brace of tries as Australia opened their season with a dominant 37-14 win over a gallant Fiji on Saturday.

 Folau ended an 11-match scoring drought for the Wallabies dating back to last June's internationals against England, while Speight proved the villain for the country of his birth, with his second and third test tries.